security-notes/infobyte-faraday-wiki/FAQ.md

 <a name="after-purchase"></a>
 ### I purchased a License, now what?
-You will receive an email with a link to download the license and the faraday product (deb,rpm or binary).
-One will be your Faraday License and the other the version you selected.
-Uncompress both and place the contents of the license tar inside **/home/faraday/.faraday/doc/**.
+You will receive an email with a link to download everything regarding your license.
+If you haven’t received it or are having issues, please contact us at sales@infobytesec.com.

-Read more on how to install - [Faraday Installation](https://github.com/infobyte/faraday/wiki/Installation-Guide).

 [ [index] ](#index)